dss-14th/eda-repo-7/README.md

 ### Backtesting
 * We downloaded stock trading data and extract close data.
 Then we analyzed correlation between 5 indexes and profitability & volatility.
-* As the purpose of this project is study, we didn't consider allocation, dividend tax, rebalancing and just focused on the 5 indexes and ETF final result.
+* As the purpose of this project is study, we didn't consider allocation, dividend tax, rebalancing and just focused on the 5 indexes and ETF close data.

 #### Steps for backtesting
 * Define strategy